Development economics: Neoclassical theory

+National development continuum theory

+This approach recognizes patterns across time and geographies to achieve certain standards of living across different sectors of the economy on a continuum, using wealth as a means to solve problems rather than an end in itself, recognizing that many high-income countries simultaneously experience a level of poverty elsewhere in the economy, while some lesser “developed” ones seem to achieve better outcomes on other measures.
+It also highlights that much like human development, real experiences are usually non-linear and use multiple trajectories.

+Author Joy D’Angelo describes it this way: “Our goals as humans may remain largely unchanged, even if periods of violence, conflict, poverty and change punctuate the journey.
+Also like we judge humans based on certain “achievements” like marriage, reproduction, knowledge accumulation or wisdom, the theory posits a framework to locate where a country might be on a “map”, and inspire leaders on where to make changes to unlock economic potential.”

+One of the first developed by a practitioner, the theory came from designing a tool that external consultants could use for their own work, and to empower their national partners to identify and own their next steps.

 Topics of research

 Development economics also includes topics such as third world debt, and the functions of such organisations as the International Monetary Fund and World Bank.
 In fact, the majority of development economists are employed by, do consulting with, or receive funding from institutions like the IMF and the World Bank.
 Many such economists are interested in ways of promoting stable and sustainable growth in poor countries and areas, by promoting domestic self-reliance and education in some of the lowest income countries in the world.
 Where economic issues merge with social and political ones, it is referred to as development studies.

 Geography and development

 Economists Jeffrey D. Sachs, Andrew Mellinger, and John Gallup argue that a nation's geographical location and topography are key determinants and predictors of its economic prosperity.
 Areas developed along the coast and near "navigable waterways" are far wealthier and more densely populated than those further inland.
 Furthermore, countries outside the tropic zones, which have more temperate climates, have also developed considerably more than those located within the Tropic of Cancer and the Tropic of Capricorn.
 These climates outside the tropic zones, described as "temperate-near," hold roughly a quarter of the world's population and produce more than half of the world's GNP, yet account for only 8.4% of the world's inhabited area.
-Understanding of these different geographies and climates is imperative, they argue, because future aid programs and policies to facilitate must account for these differences.
+Understanding of these different geographies and climates is imperative, they argue, because future aid programs and policies to facilitate economic development must account for these differences.